Search by keyword, such as: divert, calls, chats …

 Rather than rushing into full automation, businesses are focusing on where AI can genuinely support their people and improve the way they work.
 And in many cases, that’s proving to be the smartest route of all.

-The top areas AI is being used by businesses today
+The top areas AI is being used by UK businesses today

 AI might still feel like new territory – but businesses are already putting it to work in everyday ways.
 Here are the most common places it’s being used right now: